-In 2007, Armenia's National Academy of Sciences, supported by the Open Society Assistance Foundation, launched two high-quality OA journals: the Armenian Journal of Mathematics and the Armenian Journal of Physics.
+Open access (OA) has been growing in Armenia since 2007 when the National Academy of Sciences launched two high-quality OA journals, the Armenian Journal of Mathematics and the Armenian Journal of Physics.

-- Hosting workshops on OA in research centres and major universities, reaching academics, researchers, journal editors and publishers, and librarians from institutions in all major regions of Armenia.
+- Organizing workshops on OA and open science in research centres and major universities, reaching academics, researchers, journal editors and publishers, and librarians from institutions in all major regions of Armenia.

 - Encouraging Armenian journal editors and publishers to use Creative Commons licences.

-- Led to creation of a national OA repository for electronic theses and dissertations in Armenia.
-Titled Open Access Repository of the Armenian Electronic Theses and Dissertations (generally known by its short name, the Armenian ETD-OA), the repository already includes over 600 electronic theses and dissertations (ETDs).
-The repository is being adapted for use on mobile digital devices (tablet computers and smart phones).
+- Created a national OA repository for electronic theses and dissertations.
+Titled Open Access Repository of the Armenian Electronic Theses and Dissertations (generally known by its short name, the Armenian ETD-OA), the repository already includes over 10,500 electronic theses and dissertations (ETDs).

-- Built OA capacity and raised awareness in five major regions of Armenia: Yerevan, Lori, Shirak, Tavush and Syuniq.
-Most students in these regions had never heard of OA before; many are now committed to practising open access.
+- Built OA capacity and raised awareness of academics, researchers, students, journal editors, publishers and librarians at research centres and universities in five major regions of Armenia: Yerevan, Lori, Shirak, Tavush and Syuniq.